 BUSINESS CLASS TRAVEL CANNOT BE CLAIMED.
 If your travel requirement does not meet these criteria you must contact the Hub for further guidance before you travel.
-If you choose to travel on a ticket other than standard economy you must provide a standard economy class quote for the exact same itinerary (same route, airline and dates), obtained on the same date.
+If you choose to travel on a ticket other than standard economy you must provide a standard economy class quote for the exact same itinerary (same route, airline and dates), obtained on the same date (the "VfM Quote").
 You will receive reimbursement for the value of the economy quote.
 Premium or flexible economy quotes are not permitted.

 All IGC staff are required where possible to book travel through Diversity, the LSE's travel agent and coordinate this through the IGC Administrator.
-IGC Country Directors, Lead Academics, Research Programme Directors and other IGC affiliates are encouraged where possible to adopt the same approach as IGC staff because this has benefits from group discounted pricing and safeguarding information on travellers.
+IGC Country Directors, Lead Academics, Research Programme Directors and other IGC affiliates are encouraged where possible to adopt the same approach as IGC staff because this has Value for Money benefits from group discounted pricing and safeguarding information on travellers; if travel is booked directly please inform the igc.administrator@lse.ac.uk three weeks before travelling so that a VfM Quote can be generated for reimbursement purposes.